demystifyfp/FsToolkit.ErrorHandling/gitbook/validation/tryCreate.md

 }
 ```

-And some functions to create this composition type
+And that we have the following functions to create these composed types:

 ```fsharp
 let location lat lng =